-CAUTION Inaccurate measurement risk.
-Any external compression of the blood pressure hose or cuff may cause system errors or inaccurate measurements.
+WARNING Patient injury risk.
+Any external compression of the blood pressure hose or cuff or kinked tubing may cause patient injury, system errors, or inaccurate measurements.

 1. Properly size the blood pressure cuff and position it around the patient's bare upper arm.